Borel reducibility and symmetric models: Transfinite jumps

 We will work in a generic extension of $P^{0,\omega}$ over $V$.
 In this model we can construct $\seqq{A^n}{n<\omega}$ as above.
 By applying the projections $f_n$ we get, for each $n$, a $P^{n,\omega}$-generic over $V(A^n)$ which produces the same sequence $\seqq{A^m}{m\geq n}$ (as described above).
 In particular, for each $n$ there is an enumeration of $A^{n+1}$ indexed by $A^n$, $\seqq{A^{n+1}_a}{a\in A^n}$, which is $P(A^n)$-generic over $V(A^n)$.
 It follows that this sequence satisfies the properties of Monro's construction.
 Let $A^\omega=\bigcup_n A^n$.
 We are interested in the model $M_\omega=V(A^\omega)$.

-We want to prove, e.g., that rank $n$ sets in $V(A^\omega)$ are the same as in $V(A^n)$.
+We want to prove, for instance, that rank $n$ sets in $V(A^\omega)$ are the same as in $V(A^n)$.
 To that end, the poset $P^{n,\omega}$ will be used to present $V(A^\omega)$ in a generic extension of $V(A^n)$.
 Unfortunately, the posets $P^{n,\omega}$ all add reals, thus are not well behaved for our purposes.
-E.g., given any $a\in A^n$, the set $\set{m}{g(m,a,a)=1}$ is generic.
+For example, given any $a\in A^n$, the set $\set{m}{g(m,a,a)=1}$ is generic.
 The main point is that a parameter from $A^n$ was necessary to define this real.
 The following claim shows that without using such high rank parameters, no new low rank sets can be defined.

 \begin{claim} Let $\phi$ be a formula, $v\in V(A^{n-1})$.
 Working in $V(A^{n+1})$, the value of $\phi(\dot{A}^\omega,v)$ is decided by the empty condition in $P^{n+1,\omega}$. \end{claim} \begin{proof} The point is that the conditions of the poset are indiscernible over the parameter $v$, thus cannot force conflicting statements.
 The proof is analogous to Lemma~\ref{lem;strong-Monro-7}, using Lemma~\ref{lem;indiscern} instead of Lemma~\ref{lem;Monro-lem6}. \end{proof}